mrismanaziz/Reforestation/README.md

-## Where do rabbits go after they get married?
-On a bunny-moon.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.